 Karoliina Hellberg is a young Finnish painter who graduated in 2015 from the Academy of Fine Arts in Helsinki.
-At the moment she has her first solo show at the Didrichsen Art Museum in Helsinki, a part of the Pro Arte award that she won for 2019.
-The prize is offered every few years to a young, promising artist and apart from the exhibition, it includes a stipend and publicity support in the form of acquisition of a painting to the museum’s collection.
+In 2019 she had her solo show at the Didrichsen Art Museum in Helsinki, a part of the Pro Arte award.
+The prize is offered every few years to a young, promising artist.
+As well as the exhibition, it includes a stipend and publicity support in the form of acquisition of a painting to the museum’s collection.

 Look at the strong colours and you will find a reflection of Henri Matisse’s interiors.
 The observant and detailed observation of daily moments is drawn from David Hockney, while intimacy and delicacy definitely have something from Pierre Bonnard.
-Karoliina lists also Mamma Andersson, a contemporary Swedish artist who to my eye makes works in aesthetic similar to Edward Hopper.
-Yet, as Karoliina admits, her paintings often turned out different from what she had planned, almost as if they began their independent lives: “Yes, I’m often surprised by the places and ambiences of my paintings.
+Karoliina lists also Mamma Andersson, a contemporary Swedish artist who, to my eye, makes works in an aesthetic similar to Edward Hopper.
+Yet, as Karoliina admits, her paintings often turned out different from what she had planned, almost as if they began their independent lives: “Yes, I’m often surprised by the places and ambiances of my paintings.
 Sometimes they become completely different from what I had originally envisioned”.

-If you’re curious what her installations look like, check out her website here.
+If you’re curious to see what her installations look like, check out her website here.